jwcalder/LAML/README.md

 This is the main website for electronic material for the textbook

 J. Calder, P. J. Olver.
-[Linear Algebra and Machine Learning](https://), Springer 2025.
+[Linear Algebra, Data Science, and Machine Learning](https://), Springer 2025.

 ## Student Solutions Manual and Errata